Online Pricing with Offline Data: Phase Transition and Inverse Square Law: Single Historical Price

 \section{Single Historical Price}

-In this section, we study the single-historical-price setting: when all the $n$ historical prices are identical and equal to $\hat p$, and all the sales data $\hat D_1, \hat D_2, \ldots, \hat D_n$ are generated under this single historical price $\hat p$.
-We characterize the optimal regret for this setting by establishing a regret lower bound in \S \ref{sec-lower bound}, and designing an online learning algorithm with a matching upper bound in \S \ref{subsec-O3FU}.
+In this section, we study the single-historical-price setting: where all the $n$ historical prices are identical to $\hat p$.
+As pointed out in \cite{harrison2012bayesian} and \cite{KeskinZeevi2014}, in finance industry, for many consumer lending products, banks often keep a fixed interest rate over some periods of time before they conduct price experimentation.
+Similarly, in the retail industry, there are many scenarios where the seller charges a fixed price based on the manufacturer's suggestion, branding or competitors' price before using a dynamic pricing strategy.
+Thus, we start with this simple but important single-historical-price setting in this section.
+We first design a learning algorithm with a per-instance regret upper bound in \S \ref{subsec-O3FU}, and then characterize the regret lower bound in \S \ref{sec-lower bound}.
 Some important implications are discussed in \S \ref{sec-single-implication}.